matthewT53/OzBargain-Discord-Bot/README.md

 ## Building:
 * This project runs on Microsoft C# .Net Core 3 and can be built with Microsoft Visual studio 2019.
+### Packages:
+* To obtain the required packages, simply use the restore Nuget packages tool in Visual Studio.

 ## Configuring:
 ### Resources/config.json: